 - Mark Smalley, The IT Paradigmologist (blog)

-Many of these people also wrote a pre-event blog about their itSMF sessions which are linked to above.
+Many of these people also wrote a pre-event blog about their itSMF sessions, which are linked to above (not all relate to CIO advice, though).

 What would be your number one piece of advice for a CIO?

-Interestingly, the responses were varied, probably more varied than you would expect.
+Interestingly, the CIO advice responses were varied, probably more varied than you would expect.

-Barry: Understand what good looks like from a rounded capability perspective.
+Barry: A CIO should understand what good looks like from a rounded capability perspective.
 In other words, a picture of the IT capability to deliver on objectives.
 Crucially, view that capability holistically particularly when prioritizing investment.
-Your ability to reach your goals is a combination of the people, governance, technology, and the relationships your organization requires to execute its business model or fulfil its mission.
+Your ability to reach your goals is a combination of the people, governance, technology, and the relationships your organization requires to execute its business model or fulfill its mission.
 Make sure your IT department doesn’t concentrate on developing any single aspect of their capability in isolation at the expense of others.

 James: With the combination of digital transformation and the increasing cadence of change, the onus is on the CIO to radically change the structure of the IT department to eliminate the silos and focus on customer engagement.